ARREYETTA14/CI-CD-Pipeline-for-Java-Microservices-with-Jenkins-Docker-Maven-and-Sonarqube/README.md

 	```bash
 	docker ps
 	```
-	You should see SonarQube and PostgreSQL containers running perfectly well.
+	You should see SonarQube and Postgresql containers running perfectly well.

 ### 3.2 - Integrating SonarQube with GitHub for code analysis
 - Create a **Github App** on Github.